-Note that extension of a LS as such is necessary to fully describe its symmetry (conventional and/or colour -) of the structure.
+Note that extension of a Ls as such is convenient to fully describe its symmetry (conventional and/or colour -) of the structure.
 Looking once more at (2) we might conclude that conventional symmetry is limited to the inversion centre at the centre.
 However by adding a row and a column in all four directions we note a system of conventional mirror lines, diagonally following yellow-green-green-yellow sites.

 1.7.
 Latin squares in an omniverse of related patterns

-Subsequently,when in LS-world, we can follow the symmetry-hierarchy of crystalline -and wallpaper structures (2D) with 7 (4) crystal systems (triclinic, monoclinic etc) and 230 space groups (17 planar groups), and apply it in the Latin square environment.
+Subsequently,when in Ls-world, we can try to follow the symmetry-hierarchy of crystalline -and wallpaper structures (2D) with 7 (4) crystal systems (triclinic, monoclinic etc.) and 230 space groups (17 planar groups), and apply it in the Latin square environment.

 1.8.
 Translation movements and space (planar) group symmetry

-The overall translational periodicity in a (Latin) structures is pinpointed by its Bravais-lattice.
+The overall translational periodicity in a (Latin) structure is pinpointed by its Bravais-lattice.
 Some patterns repeat themselves completely within their Latin square boundaries as can best be seen in an ongoing structure, Fig. 1.7.1, a centred LS with repetition of the structure halfway the body diagonals.
-This is why the number of Bravais lattices exceeds the crystal systems number .

-Glide lines, combining reflection and translation halfway a full translation period, and all other symmetry operations of a LS under consideration, constitute its planar group (Chapter 2 and 3).
+Glide lines, combining reflection and translation halfway a full translation period, and all other symmetry operations of a Ls under consideration, constitute together its planar group (Chapter 2 and 3).

 We summarize the various symmetry- and structure aspects (to be) raised in the present and following chapters:

-1 : the various descriptions and representations of Ls’s including the Latin patterns as building blocks of LS-structures;
+1 : the various descriptions and representations of Ls’s, pinpointing Latin patterns as building blocks of Ls -structures;

 2 ; the point group symmetry movements of any square (the dihedral group of order 8, 4mm);

-4a; extending the LS notion by putting a LS unbounded on a torus and collect the translation movements in a finite group;
+4a; extending the Ls notion by putting a Ls unbounded on a torus and collect the translation symmetry movements in a finite group;

 5a ; finding the point group- and/or translation symmetry relationships between Ls’s and: